Skip to additional navigation Skip to content

 In 2021, six sites across the Borough were left to grow to help support local wildlife and pollinators.
 No grass mowing or herbicide were carried out at the sites between June and September with bee and butterfly signage also installed.

-We carried out a survey of public opinion, receiving 398 responses, of which 66% fully supported the scheme and a further 30% supported the scheme provided the site are well managed and can still be used by the public.
+We carried out a survey of public opinion among residents, councillors and stakeholders, receiving 398 responses, of which 66% fully supported the scheme and a further 30% supported the scheme provided the sites are well managed and can still be used by the public.
 92% of respondents said the council should be encouraging insects like bees and butterflies.

-Following on from the success, we expanded our Summer Pollinator scheme to 22 sites across Rushcliffe in 2022 and further expanded the scheme to 32 sites in 2023 (see below for a full list).
-This helps increase biodiversity across Rushcliffe, protects our environment and help us to be more Carbon Clever.
+Following on from the success, we expanded our Summer Pollinator scheme to 22 sites across Rushcliffe in 2022 to 38 sites in 2024 (see below for a full list).
+This helps increase biodiversity, protects our environment and help us to be more Carbon Clever.

 In our survey You said, so we did:

-• Introduce wildflower seeds: we have provided 1500 wildflower seed packs to the public in 2022 and will pilot the introduction of seeds on two of the summer pollinator sites.
+• Introduce wildflower seeds: we have provided 1500 wildflower seed packs to the public in 2022 and will pilot the introduction of seeds on summer pollinator sites.

 • Keep the sites managed and not untidy: we are cutting the edges of the summer pollinator sites so that they are not untidy and are monitoring them to deal with litter and injurious weeds.